Women in Bangladesh: Education

 The literacy rate in Bangladesh is lower for females (55.1%) compared to males (62.5%) – 2012 estimates for population aged 15 and over.

 During the past decades, Bangladesh has improved its education policies; and the access of girls to education has increased.
 In the 1990s, girls' enrolment in primary school has increased rapidly.
 Although there is now gender parity in enrolments at the primary and lower secondary school level, the percentage of girls drops in the later secondary school years.

 Workforce participation

 Women in Bangladesh are engaged in many work activities, from domestic work inside the home, to outside paid work.
 Women's work are often undervalued and under-reported.
+The Bangladeshi government has set aside a substantial annual budget of around $100 million to promote the advancement of women in various areas.
+In particular, the Readymade Garments (RMG) sector, which employs approximately 4 million women and plays a crucial role in the nation's economy, receives considerable attention.
+To further support women's entrepreneurial endeavors, Bangladesh Bank offers collateral-free loans, extending financial assistance to millions of aspiring women entrepreneurs.
+This dedicated focus on empowering women economically showcases the government's commitment to fostering gender equality and women's empowerment.

 Land and property rights

 Women's inheritance rights are poor: discriminatory laws and patriarchal social norms make it difficult for many women to have access to land.
 Most women inherit according to the local interpretations of Sharia Law.